microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-08.md

 To make this example as accesible as possible, SAS tokens and default AKS security settings are in place.
 In a production environment, a more secure option is to use managed identities for the various services to talk to each other in Azure [AKS security baseline](https://learn.microsoft.com/en-us/security/benchmark/azure/baselines/aks-security-baseline).

 ## Troubleshooting

+The most likely error is that the various app-ids, Dapr component names, etc don't match between the C# & the Helm chart `values.yaml` file.
+Check these carefully.

 If the pods won't start completely, check to see if the health probes aren't passing.
 You can do this by running the following commands: